Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 ### Choose Template and Mode
 1. Fetch Current Parameters: By clicking this button, the AlgPlatformViewer fetches all the Global-, Region-, and Calibration parameters saved on the center connected.
 The fetched parameters are then loaded into the Global-, Calibration-, Region settings for visualization and further configuration if needed.

-2. Template Selection: Selects saved Global settings template via a dropdown menu for quick switching between scenario-specific configurations, such as for different shapes of bags
+2. Template Selection: Selects saved Global settings template via a dropdown menu for quick switching between scenario-specific configurations, such as for different shapes of bags.
+For soft-bags, we recommand to use template 6.

 3. Material Type Switching: Supports switching between two material types—Soft-pack (Bag) and Carton (Box)—to adapt to different depalletizing target recognition logics.